ADDALemos/MPPTimetables/README.md

    ## Warm Start

-   To activate symmetry cuts run with the flag -w.
+   To activate the warm start procedure run with the flag -w.

    # Dependencies